Unity-Technologies/com.unity.formats.fbx/Packages/com.unity.formats.fbx/Documentation~/index.md

 ## Known issues

-* When installing a new version of the FBX Exporter package after using version 1.1.0.b1, the link between Assets and FbxPrefab components may be lost.
-See [Updating from 1.1.0b1](#Repairs_1_1_0b_1) for repairing instructions.
+* When installing a new version of the FBX Exporter package after using version 1.3.0f1 or earlier, the link between Assets and FbxPrefab components may be lost.
+See [Updating from 1.3.0f1 or earlier](#Repairs_1_3_0f_1) for repairing instructions.

 * The FBX Exporter package does not support exporting .asset files.

-<a name="Repairs_1_1_0b_1"></a>
+<a name="Repairs_1_3_0f_1"></a>
 ## Installing the FBX Exporter

 To install this package, follow the instructions in the [Package Manager documentation](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest).

 Verify that the FBX Exporter is correctly installed by opening it (from the top menu: **GameObject** > **Export To FBX**).

-### Updating from 1.1.0b1
+### Updating from 1.3.0f1 or earlier

-If your previous version of the FBX Exporter package was 1.1.0b1, some Assets in your Project may lose their FbxPrefab components.
+If your previous version of the FBX Exporter package was version 1.3.0f1 or earlier, follow these steps for updating:

+Before you install the FBX Exporter Package, follow these steps (recommended):

+1. Back up your Project.

+2. Restart Unity.

+3. Delete the *FbxExporters* folder.

+4. Install the FBX Exporter from the [Package Manager](https://docs.unity3d.com/Packages/com.unity.package-manager-ui@latest)

+Some Assets in your Project may lose their FbxPrefab components.
 To repair this issue, follow these steps:

 1. If your Project Assets are serialized as Binary, select __Edit__ > __Project Settings__ > __Editor__ to view the Editor Settings.